meuleman/epilogos-web/README.md

 Setting up the HiGlass server and generating/ingesting tracks are fairly involved processes and are outside the scope of this document.
 We may document this elsewhere, at a later time.
 Interested parties may take a look at HiGlass server and aggregation tools available via the parent site on GitHub: https://github.com/higlass

+### Recommender service

+This web service queries a "recommmender" pattern searching tool running on the Epilogos host on port tcp/9002.
+This service relies on locally-stored database files, as well as tabix files sourced remotely on https://explore.altius.org.
+Source code for this service is located at: https://github.com/Altius/recommender-proxy

 ### Annotations service

 This service allows the user to quickly jump to a gene (or, in the future, other types of annotations) by entering its prefix into the "autocomplete" input field and selecting from one of the presented candidate annotations.